Speech & Language Services

 Language & Social Development Group Therapy (Ages 4-6)

 Cost per semester: Tuition is based on the group size and the number of sessions each semester.
 Please call for more information.

 Tuesdays 3:30-4:30 p.m.

 Cost per semester: $695

-This program is designed to give children an opportunity to learn and develop appropriate social skills in a small group setting.
+This program is designed to give children an opportunity to learn and develop appropriate social cognitive and executive function skills in a small group setting.
 Students are grouped by age, grade level and their abilities.
-Classes will focus on initiating conversations, keeping conversations going, social problem solving, turn-taking, game playing, perspective taking, and much more.
+Using Michelle Garcia Winner’s Social Thinking® curriculum through interactive small group activities, classes will focus on conversational turn-taking, social problem solving, perspective taking, empathy and much more.
+This program, including its teacher or leader, is not affiliated with, nor has it been reviewed, approved, or endorsed by Michelle Garcia Winner and Think Social Publishing, Inc.

 Social Skills 101 is also available during summer school.